-Ancestry Search by Target Ancestor Profile - Simple search by clicking the search.
+Ancestry Search by Target Ancestors Profile - Simple search by clicking the search.

 Click on Records & Categories in the upper right for targeted results.
-Also consider turning off Smart Filtering if you're not finding what you expect.
+Also, consider turning off Smart Filtering (just says "Active" at the top of search) if you are not finding what you expect.